-Navigating anxiety and Alcohol Use Disorder (AUD) can be an emotional and physically taxing journey.
+Navigating Anxiety Disorder and Alcohol Use Disorder (AUD) can be emotionally and physically taxing.
 Understanding how the two are connected can empower you, someone you care for, or a loved one with greater insight when entering addiction recovery.
 Let’s take a closer look at how anxiety relates to AUD and some available treatment options.

 A recent study showed that anxiety and AUD are often connected in three ways: the common-factor model, the self-medication model, and the substance-induced anxiety model.
 Each model offers a way to begin contextualizing how anxiety and AUD coexist and how we might approach each regarding addiction treatment.